giuliobz/AutonomousDriving/datasets/image_dataset/README.md

 ## Recommended Directory Structure for Training and Evaluation

-Be sure you have the same dataset structure for both original and processed data.
+You might have the same dataset structure for both original and processed data.
 These structures will be used in the testing phase.
 Another recommendation : call **Dataset** the processed one and **Dataset_real** the original one and put them in the same folder like this:

 ```bash